You can turn on the ability to open local files in published applications directly from the local file system.

 You can also set files to be opened automatically in published applications when you double-click the file.
 With this feature, all files on your local file system that have certain file extensions are registered with the server that you are logged in to.
 For example, if Microsoft Word is a published application on the server, you can right-click a .docx file on your local file system and open the file with the Microsoft Word published application.

-To open local files in published applications, a Horizon administrator must install the client drive redirection feature in Horizon Agent.
+For administrators - to open local files in published applications, a Horizon administrator must install the client drive redirection feature in Horizon Agent.
 The client drive redirection feature is installed by default.
-For more information, see the Configuring Remote Desktop Features in Horizon document.
+For more information, see the Horizon Remote Desktop Features and GPOs document.

 You can hide the client drive redirection feature in Horizon Client by enabling a group policy setting.
 For more information, see Disable sharing files and folders in Using Group Policy Settings to Configure Horizon Client.